Since 10 December, 2015, euthanasia has been provided by physicians in Quebec

 and the Quebec City region) have more than one CISSS or CIUSSS.

-These agencies are responsible for the delivery of euthanasia and are
+These agencies are responsible for the delivery of euthanasia.
+For

-required to make reports to a commission established by the law to monitor
+required to make reports twice yearly to a commission established by the law to monitor

 the administration of euthanasia (the Commission sur les soins de fin de